Skip to content

 Caring for your leather jewelry

-Here are some tips for cleaning your leather costume jewelry .
+Here are some tips for cleaning your costume leather jewelry .